Scientific Name(s): Ulmus rubra Muhl.

 Common Name(s): Indian elm, Moose elm, Red elm, Slippery elm, Sweet elm

-The genus Ulmus contains 18 species of deciduous shrubs and trees.Hocking 1997 The slippery elm tree is native to eastern Canada and to the eastern and central United States, where it is found most commonly in the Appalachian Mountains.
-The tree’s rough bark has vertical ridges and is reddish-brown on the trunk and gray-white on the branches.
-The slippery elm can grow up to 18 to 20 m in height.Chevallier 1996 In the spring, dark brown buds appear at the branch tips and open into small, clustered flowers.Reader's Digest 1986, USDA 2006 White elm (U. americana) is a related species and has been used for similar medicinal purposes.Chevallier 1996 A synonym is Ulmus fulva Michx.
+The genus Ulmus consists of 18 species of deciduous shrubs and trees.Hocking 1997 The slippery elm tree is native to eastern Canada and to the eastern and central United States, where it is found most commonly in the Appalachian Mountains.
+The tree's rough bark has vertical ridges and is reddish-brown on the trunk and gray-white on the branches.
+Slippery elm can grow up to 18 to 20 m in height.Chevallier 1996 In the spring, dark brown buds appear at the branch tips and open into small, clustered flowers.Magic and Medicine of Plants 1986, USDA 2020 U. rubra Muhl. was formerly known as Ulmus fulva Michx.
+White elm (U. americana) is a related species and has been used for similar medicinal purposes.Chevallier 1996

-Slippery elm contains carbohydrates, including starches, with mucilage being the major constituent,Duke 1992 as well as hexoses, pentoses, and polyuronides.Chevallier 1996, Newall 1996 Other constituents include sesquiterpenes, calcium oxalate, cholesterol (and other phytosterols), and tannins.Chevallier 1996, Lewis 1977, Newall 1996
+Slippery elm contains carbohydrates, including starches, with mucilage being the major constituent,Duke 1992 as well as hexoses, pentoses, and polyuronides.Chevallier 1996, Newall 1996 Other constituents include sesquiterpenes, calcium oxalate, cholesterol (and other phytosterols), and tannins,Chevallier 1996, Lewis 1977, Newall 1996 as well as beta-carotene and essential fatty acids.Rahman 2017

 Uses and Pharmacology

-No clinical studies exist to support dosage guidelines.
+No clinical studies exist to provide dosage guidelines.
 Traditional use suggests a dosage of 1 to 3 tsp of slippery elm powder in 240 mL of water, up to 3 times a day.
-Commercial preparations of liquid bark extract are available as are capsules containing 340 mg of slippery elm powder.Duke 2002
+Commercial preparations of liquid bark extract are available, as are capsules of slippery elm powder.Duke 2002

 Pregnancy / Lactation

 Avoid use in pregnancy.
-Abortifacient effects have been described, although they may be related to vaginal use of whole bark pieces to induce abortion.Duke 2002, Rotblatt 2002 Information regarding safety and efficacy in pregnancy and lactation is lacking.
+Abortifacient effects have been described, possibly related to vaginal use of whole bark pieces to induce abortion.Duke 2002, Rotblatt 2002 This generally ineffective practice has also resulted in reports of serious urinary tract calculi when bark pieces have migrated into the bladder.Williams 1954 Information regarding safety and efficacy of oral use in pregnancy and lactation is lacking.

 Oleoresins from several Ulmus species have caused contact dermatitis, and the pollen of slippery elm is a known allergen.Duke 2002